 Filing Consent Orders

-After you come to an agreement regarding child support, child custody, and spousal maintenance, you’ll need to apply for consent orders.
+After you come to an agreement regarding child support, child custody, and financial settlement, you’ll need to apply for consent orders.
 Once the Court agrees to your written agreements, they’ll approve the Consent Order.

 Consent Orders are also used for parenting arrangements, so they may sometimes be referred to as Parenting Orders.
-Your Sydney family lawyer will help you properly fill out and file every necessary consent order.
+Our Sydney family lawyer will help you properly fill out and file the necessary Consent Orders.